fsfe/pmpc-website/TRANSLATE.md

 hyperlinks like `[TEXT](http://link)`, please only translate the content inside the quare brackets (TEXT), the link has to stay the same obviously.

-### data/share/

-In `data/share/en/`, `data/share/it/` and so on there are tiny *.yaml* files for each share service we're offering (e.g. GNU Social or Diaspora).

-There are only a few strings to translate. `titleBefore` is the text in front of the service's name, `titleAfter` the one behind.
-You can fill both fields to translate it.
-In English, this may be *Share on XYZ*, in German it is *Auf XYZ teilen*.
-There's also `customText` sometimes where you can find instructions how to translate it.

 ### i18n/

 Here you can find one file for each language – e.g. `en.toml` for English,